scippo97sensibleproductions/NOBS.JobSystem/README.md

         registry.AddJob<ArchiveOldReportsJob>();
         registry.AddJob<ReportGenerationFailedJob>();
     })
     // 3.
-Configure a storage provider
+Configure a storage provider (CHOOSE ONE) .UseJsonFile(options =>
-    .UseJsonFile(options =>
     {
         // The path is relative to the application's content root.